 Founded in 1836, the University of London is one of the oldest and most prestigious universities in the UK.
 In 1858, we made our degrees available to study anywhere in the world.
-We now have 50,000 students in more than 180 countries.
+We now have more than 40,000 students in more than 190 countries.

-Among our former students are seven Nobel Prize winners, including Nelson Mandela and Charles Kao, a pioneer in the development of fibre optics.
+Among our former students are six Nobel Prize winners, including Nelson Mandela and Charles Kao, a pioneer in the development of fibre optics.